tejjj02/JetPay_OnlineWallet/README.md

 **Remember the 2-Minute Session!**
 If you're using the app and step away, or it's been more than 2 minutes, you'll be logged out automatically.
 You'll just need to log back in.

-## Things I Might Add Later (Or You Could!):

-*   Use a real database instead of JSON files (like PostgreSQL or MongoDB).
-That'd be much better for a "real" app.
-*   Make a proper list of all the API "addresses" (endpoints).
-*   Smarter fraud checks.
-*   Different types of users (like a special "admin" user).
-*   More security stuff, like two-factor authentication.
-*   Better error messages.
-*   Actual tests to make sure everything works right.
-*   And definitely make the website look even cooler!

----

-Hope this helps you understand what I've built!